project2051/docker-workshop/10_Serf/README.md

 # Serf

 What is Serf?
-Serf is a tool for cluster membership, failure detection, and orchestration that is decentralized, fault-tolerant and highly available.
+Serf is a tool for cluster membership, failure detection, and orchestration that is decentralized, fault-tolerant and highly available. *In brief, Serf tries to solve the missing service awareness issue, that FIG cluster faced in previous excercise*.
+Remember scaling the redis cluster by incresing the number of Redis containers?
+Actually it was nothing more that spawning certain amount of containers.
+We would rather expect our 'cluster' to detect spawning new instance, react to this event by loading new configuration, and so on ...

 ## Add your computer to serf cluster